ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ## SVG Atlas and assets hash

-And now back to more technical updates.
+Back to more technical updates.

 [atlas.svg]

 [export.py]

 > 2018.07.16: Testing a simple python export script that extracts named objects